psauliere/netatmo/README.md

 The tool does the downloading, the writing and the checking, so it may take some time.

 Keep the microSD card in your computer.
-If it is not accessible, remove and insert it again.
+If it is not accessible, remove it and insert it again.

 There are two files you have to copy to the `boot` volume of the card.
 You can find samples of these files in the `boot` directory of this repo as an example.

 First copy the file named `ssh` to the `boot` volume of the card.
 This is the simplest way to enable the OpenSSH server on Raspbian/Raspberry Pi OS.
+The file size is 0 byte, that is normal: it just has to exist with the `ssh` name.

 Then edit the `wpa_supplicant.conf` with your country code, Wifi name and password: